ttadano/alamode/README.md

 ## Install
 The directories alm/, anphon/, and tools/ contain separate Makefiles.
 Please modify the Makefiles appropriately by changing variables such as CXX, CXXFLAGS, or MPICXX.
 Then, issuing the "make" command creates the binary for each program.

+As of version 1.2.0, we also support a build by CMake.
+This option is recommended for all users.
-Please see the documentation for more details.
+Please see the documentation page for more details.

 ## Documentation